GZCaz99/GZCaz99/data_notes/pd-np notes.md

-## Pandas notes
+### Pandas notes

-some of the useful pd methods picked up in work:
+some of the useful notes picked up in work:
   -